You are here

 Air Change Optimization Technology

-In designing the CleanZone SL air purifier, IQAir engineers carefully studied airflow patterns including the intake, fan, filtration media, and outlet in an effort to minimize turbulence and create the quietest airflow pattern possible.
-The result was IQAir’s Air Change Optimization (ACO) Technology, representing the most advanced system ever to deliver quiet and efficient filtration of air with ultra-low noise characteristics.
-By applying ACO technology to the CleanZone SL, IQAir engineers were able to produce more clean air (up to 600 cfm) with less noise (less than 45 dB(A) than ever before thought possible for a high-performance air purifier.
+In designing the CleanZone SL air purifier, IQAir engineers carefully studied air cleaner airflow patterns in an effort to create the most effective air cleaning possible.
+The result was IQAir’s Air Change Optimization (ACO) Technology, which allows for better air cleaning by cleaning not only more air, but distributing it more effectively in the room.
+By applying ACO technology to the CleanZone SL, IQAir engineers were able to produce more clean air with less noise than ever before thought possible for a high-performance air purifier.

 Advanced Micro-Fiber filtration